Ruby Cairo

 Ruby Cairo, also known as Deception, is a 1992 drama thriller film directed by Graeme Clifford.
 It stars Andie MacDowell, Liam Neeson and Viggo Mortensen.

-One scene features Aleister Crowley's The Book of the Law.

 Plot

-When Bessie Faro's (Andie MacDowell) husband Johnny (Viggo Mortensen) dies in a plane crash in Veracruz, Mexico, she finds that his air cargo business is deeply in the red.
+When Bessie Faro's husband Johnny dies in a plane crash in Veracruz, Mexico, she finds that his air cargo business is deeply in the red.
 When she visits the airline's terminal in Veracruz, she finds a packet of baseball cards that have been marked up by Johnny.
 Recognizing his system for marking betting slips at race tracks, she decodes the cards and realizes that they indicate a bank account.
 When she tries to withdraw money from the account, she is denied.
 She realizes that the account is in the name of the player on the card, Onix Concepción.

 Back home, Bessie uses an International bank directory at the local library to decode Manny Sanguillén's Pittsburgh Pirates' card to find another bank account in Panama.
 She obtains durable power of attorney and begins a whirlwind trek to recover her husband's money.
 After Panama, she visits the Bahamas and the Cayman Islands, recovering tens of thousands of dollars from each account.
 In Germany, she closes Don Mueller's account from Berliner Bank, but the cashier hands her only 750 DM.
 He explains that 74,000DM worth of cashier's checks have been paid out to a company called EDK Technik in the former East Berlin.
 At EDK Technik, a manager informs Bessie that they make ink for ball point pens.

 Bessie leaves the office confused as to why Johnny would be buying so much ink.
 The manager waits for her to leave and then ushers in some men who have been following Bessie on her journey.
 Her next stop is Athens, where she finds out that Johnny's account has already been closed.
 The teller takes Bessie to a safe deposit box which only contains a Bill Mazeroski card.
 Bessie's growing suspicion that Johnny is alive is confirmed by the sight of the card.
 When the teller sees how distraught Bessie is, she confides in her that a local shipping company cashed out some of Johnny's money and that the rest was wired to Cairo.